jglatts/Esp8266-Fun/README.md

 # esp-limitswitch.ino
 A limit switch that will turn some blinky LEDs on.

+#esp-neopixel-server.ino
+Pin 5 of the nodemcu is attached to an Adafruit neopixel ring, with various LED patterns to watch.
+Check it out!

 # esp-relay.ino
 Another motor related program, but this one deals with a DC motor.
 The signal pin for the relay is connected to pin 5 on the nodemcu.
 The motor is 12v.